isamuni/isamuni/README.md

 ISAMUNI_ADMINS=<list of user uids divided by comma ','>
 ```

-- Create the docker and run it with: `$ docker-compose up`
+- Create and run the required containers with: `$ docker-compose up`

 ## Open Data